Welcome to the Columbia River Gorge National Scenic Area!

 - Take steps to help protect the Gorge so that future visitors can enjoy it, too.

 Trail ClosuresThe Eagle Creek Fire resulted in numerous trail closures on the Oregon side of the Columbia River Gorge National Scenic Area.
-Go here to get up-to-date information about road and trail closures in the Gorge.
+Go here to get up-to-date information about trail closures in the Gorge.
 Looking for alternative hiking trails nearby?
 Check out this list of great options.

 Now more than ever, the communities of the Gorge need your support!
-The communities of the Columbia River Gorge are inviting people to "Show the Gorge Some Love" in October by visiting and expressing their appreciation for the first responders, the businesses and the residents who were hardest hit by the fire.
+The communities of the Columbia River Gorge are inviting people to "Show the Gorge Some Love" by visiting and expressing their appreciation for the first responders, the businesses and the residents who were hardest hit by the fire.
 Go to the Resources page to find links to help you plan your trip.

 Show the Gorge Some Love